 Incoming students will pass an audition on their primary instrument or in a voice category.
-At the same time they will interview with Professor Elizabeth Sellers, the head and founder of the program.
-At the time of the interview, the candidate will present a portfolio of three original commercial pieces in audio and score form (mp3 or CD and Finale or Sibelius).
-Prof. Sellers will determine the suitability of the candidate for the program after reviewing the results of the audition and evaluating the composition portfolio.
+At the same time they will interview with Professor Clinton Rusich, Option Coordinator of the program.
+At the time of the interview, the candidate will present a portfolio of three original commercial pieces in audio, score form (mp3 or CD and Finale or Sibelius), and letter of intent.
+Prof. Rusich will determine the suitability of the candidate for the program after reviewing the results of the audition and evaluating the composition portfolio.

 Facilities at CSUN Music include two labs, one larger lab with 24 stations (iMacs with Logic, ProTools LE and Finale), and a smaller scoring lab with more extensive software and sample libraries.
 Labs are open weekdays during business hours for classes and open lab and also for some extended hours nights and weekends.
 We recommend students ultimately invest in their own software and computers to facilitate their writing and as preparation for entering the marketplace.
 The ideal Commercial and Media Writing Option student is at home with music writing technology including DAWs, is eager to write in many styles, understands basic orchestration, reads music fluently and is focused on entering the commercial workplace.

 Performance audition with the appropriate applied area (keyboard,woodwinds, voice, etc.).
 (Look under Audition Requirements for the necessary repertoire for auditions).

 On-campus interview with Professor Rusich, to be scheduled during the same day the instrumental audition takes place; no previous appointment required.